Sacraments

 Through Baptism we become sons and daughters of God and are incorporated into the Church as members of Christ.
 In the Catholic Church, infants are baptised soon after birth to welcome them into the Catholic faith.

-Baptism is a joyful occasion which leaves a spiritual mark of belonging to Christ on our soul and marks the gateway to the other Sacraments.
+Baptism is a joyful occasion, which leaves a spiritual mark on our soul.
+We now belong to Christ and his Body, the Church.

-First Holy Communion continues the faith journey begun at baptism.
-Receiving the Eucharist for the first time is a deeply profound moment.
+First Holy Communion continues the faith journey begun at Baptism.
+Each Receiving the Eucharist is always a deeply profound moment, particularly when received for the first time.

-We offer annual short courses to help children in the Parish to prepare for this important Sacrament.
+We offer annual short courses to prepare children for this important Sacrament.

 Confirmation

-The third Sacrament of Initiation is Confirmation which confirms our relationship with God through the Holy Spirit.
+The Sacrament of Confirmation confirms our relationship with God through the Holy Spirit.

 Sacraments of Healing